jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Am I using the regexes correctly?
 Do I need to replace `debugfs` with `.*debugfs.*`?
 Test just the single simple rule for catching dentrys with debug-looking names
   - `bnxt_re.h` has an event simpler one that wasn't caught
   - Only change I can think of is changing the regex to include `dbgfs`, but that doesn't apply to some of the misses
-  - Try it by itself with no changes applied.
   - I wonder if we have to split up our cocci script to run in stages

-- not catching wrappers
-  - Missed `static void drbd_debugfs_remove(struct debugfs_node **dp)` in `drivers/block/drbd/drbd_debugfs.c`.
-Is it because of `static`?
-  - Might need two passes: one to transform wrappers, and then we can use the wrappers in the next pass
-- We should easily be able to catch declaration + assignment to a debugfs function because we have both `var` and `f` (do this in addition to `= NULL`)
 - Try to catch function arguments in an enclosing function (might be super hard)
 - In `gpu/drm/nouveau/nvkm/subdev/gsp/r535.c` `create_debugfs()`, there is a dentry that should be clearly transformed but isn't

 - v2 cocci problems:
   - If I could find a way to match global declarations before their use _inside_ a function, I might not need the indirection of finding vars and then doing stuff with the vars in another rule.
     - Similar with struct fields.